ewilliams0305/WebLogger/README.md

 This library also includes an HTML front end using vanilla JS to handle the socket connection.
 The webpage is embedded into the DLL and will be extracted when executed to a destination of your choosing.

+Inspiration for this project comes from https://kielthecoder.com/2021/04/16/vc-4-websocket-sharp/.
+This was original created to solve the problems described in his blog regarding Crestron's Virtual Control platform.
+However it has since proven usefull in other application so a move to .netstandard was important.

 ![WebLogger Console](console.PNG)

 ## Table of Contents